-Informational technology specialists are in the great demand now, but the competition is incredibly high too.
-That is the main reason to pay time and put effort to writing an efficient and convincing IT resume to get the best and highly-paid projects or a dream-job position in the reputable company.
+Informational technology specialists are in great demand now.
+But the competition is incredibly high too.
+That is the main reason to pay time and put effort into writing an efficient and convincing IT to resume to get the best and highly-paid projects or a dream-job position in a reputable company.

 Creating a tech portfolio